Download OpenAPI specification:Download

 In aivis we also call a row a record.
 In the above case, we have 3 records.

-.
-In such a case, digits before or after the separator can be ommited and are assumed to be 0
+The Significand contains one or multiple digits and optionally a decimal separator ..
+In such a case, digits before or after the separator can be omitted and are assumed to be 0.
+It can be prefixed with a sign (+ or -).

 The Exponent contains one or multiple digits and can be prefixed with a sign, too.